 Information is vital to caregivers so that they can support acoustic neuroma patients through diagnosis, treatment and recovery.
 Caregivers struggle on many levels, including managing their own responsibilities while juggling the multiple demands of caring for a loved one.
-In addition to materials included in our patient kit, we have developed the following services and programs that will be beneficial in helping you find practical guidance and solutions throughout the treatment journey.
+In addition to the materials included in this packet of information, we have developed the following services and programs that will be beneficial in helping you find practical guidance and solutions throughout the treatment journey: